simp/simp-doc/docs/changelogs/latest.rst

 Below are bugs and limitations known to affect this release.
 If you discover additional problems, please `submit an issue`_ to let use know.

-* SSSD does not always start the ds389 LDAP server immediately after kickstarting an EL8 system.
+* :program:`sssd` does not always start the :program:`ds389` LDAP server immediately after kickstarting an EL8 system.
 An additional puppet run clears the problem.
 The error in the log is

   sssd.dataprovider.getDomains: Error [1432158215]: DP target is not configured